 Students will select a topic of interest in the field of human development and review current research on the selected topic (through the article critique).
 The presentation should organize and synthesize the information from a number of different research studies in a meaningful way.
-The presentation should include a minimum of five peer-reviewed, research articles and a discussion of evidence-based treatment(s) or intervention(s).
+The presentation should include a minimum of five peer-reviewed, research articles and a discussion of evidence-based treatment(s), intervention(s) and/or prevention strategies.